jakobevangelista/nextauth-clerk-migration/README.md

 }
 ```

-**Side note, we're currently patching the clerk createUser function so that you can just set the userid as externalid instead of having to set external id, here's a patch to set the userid to externalId, once you can set userid on createUser, we can delete this and just reference userId**
+**Side note, we're currently patching the Clerk auth() function so that you can just set the userid as externalid instead of having to set external id, here's a patch to set the userid to externalId, once you can set userid on createUser, we can delete this and just reference userId**

-We do this so that if
+We do this so that if the migrator chooses to store their user metadata in their own table, they can reference the information with just 1 key.

 ```ts
 // src/app/authPatch.ts